RotorHazard/RotorHazard/doc/User Guide.md

 Choose the interface language, and change parameters that affect the appearance of the timer such as its name and color scheme.
 You can also shut down the server from here.

 #### Status
-Provides information about sensors and the timer cluster (split and mirror timers).
-A reconnect button appears here if cluster timer communications fail and RotorHazard cannot automatically recover.
+Provides information about sensors and the timer cluster (secondary/split and mirror timers).
+A _reconnect_ button appears here if cluster timer communications fail and RotorHazard cannot automatically recover.

 ### Run